Netflix Renews ‘The Rain’ For Second Season

 — The Rain (@TheRainNetflix) May 30, 2018

-Kelly Luegenbiehl, Vice President of International Originals for Netflix, released the following statement about the Season 2 renewal of The Rain.
+Kelly Luegenbiehl, vice president of International Originals for Netflix, released the following statement about the Season 2 renewal of The Rain.

 “We’re really excited to team up with the talented cast and our team of amazing creators for another season.
 The Rain has a relatable and human story at its core and touches on universal themes everyone can identify with.
 The fact that season 1 reached audiences all over the world, proves once again that strong stories can transcend borders.”